ig-ealbert/javascript-basics/README.md

 1. **Variables** - Learn the different types of data and how to work with them.
 2. **Control Flow** - Learn how to choose a path based on a condition.
+3. **Loops** - Learn how to repeat code without copying and pasting it.

 ## Recommended Reference Material